What does it cost to buy a 4 bedroom, 2 bath home in the West Valley areas of Silicon Valley?

 Today I compared several areas and cities using the same formula: homes of 1800 – 2200 SF, 3-5 bedrooms, 2-3 bathrooms, on lot sizes of 6000 SF to 10,000 SF.
 Here’s how it shakes out in the “west valley areas” along the Highway 85 corridor.
 What areas are most affordable?
 One way of analyzing this is the “price per square foot” figure.
 How competitive is it?
 Have a look at the DOM or “Days on Market” figure.
 All of these days on market are short, but they range from low to heart-skipping fast.

 How much have prices changed?
 That really depends on where you live, or where you want to live.
-Here’s a flashback to April 2015.
+Here’s a flashback to March 2016.
 Do you notice the difference in ordering?
 A couple of markets have switched places, but there’s not too much different.
-Saratoga has jumpped ahead a good deal, but that data might not be so reflective of the market – almost nothing is moving in Saratoga, so the data for this market is based on one sale, whereas the rest are all between 5-40 sales.
+Saratoga has fallen behind a good deal, but that data might not be so reflective of the market – almost nothing is moving in Saratoga, so the data for this market is based on just six sales, whereas the rest are mostly between 10-40 sales.

 In most cases, the most expensive and desirable places have either the best schools or shortest commute location.
 Had I ranked these for school scores, you’d find that Cambrian is fairly high up and a good “bang for the buck” location – though not a super short commute for folks who work in Mountain View (though not so bad for people working in Cupertino).
 None of these is especially close to North San Jose (Cisco).

 What about a little longer term?
 What did this look like in 2013?
 Click through to see.